tfabris/PlexUpdate/README.md

 Note that, in order for this script to work, Plex Media Server must already be installed and working on the NAS.

-This was originally devised from these two (nearly identical) scripts:

 Original author MartinoRob:
 - https://github.com/martinorob/plexupdate
 - https://forums.plex.tv/t/script-to-auto-update-plex-on-synology-nas-rev4/479748

-Some minor formatting improvements by Sean Hamlin:
+Formatting/style changes by Sean Hamlin:
 - https://gist.github.com/seanhamlin/dcde16a164377dca87a798a4c2ea051c

-Additional logging and bullet-proofing added by Tony Fabris:
+Logging and bullet-proofing added by Tony Fabris:
 - https://github.com/tfabris/PlexUpdate

 ------------------------------------------------------------------------------